Botswana’s Moremi Game Reserve

 The reserve protects a pristine slice of Botswana's famous Okavango Delta, one of the top safari destinations in Africa.
-The eastern section of the Okavango was proclaimed a nature reserve by the local Batawana tribe in 1963 to try and tackle large-scale hunting and poaching.
-It is a seamless extension of the Okavango, both as an ecosystem and as a tourist destination.
+The eastern section was proclaimed a nature reserve in 1963 by the Batawana tribe, led by Chief Moremi III's widow.
+Today it offers year-round game viewing, mokoro safaris, and luxury camps in a vast, water-rich wilderness.

-Chief's Island is notable and perhaps the Okavango's most famous island.
-Once the hunting ground of Chief Moremi, a traditional leader of the local tribes and a visionary conservationist.
-It now plays a vital role in rhino conservation.
-Rhinos, which no longer exist naturally in Botswana, are slowly reintroduced and closely monitored as the possible nucleus of a breeding program for the area.
-Birdlife is prolific here, and there are numerous waterbirds and forest dwellers.
-You will also find geese, ducks, and a variety of herons.
+Chief's Island is perhaps the Okavango's most famous island.
+Once the hunting ground of Chief Moremi, a traditional leader and visionary conservationist, it now plays a central role in conservation.
+Bird life is prolific, with numerous waterbird and forest species, including goose, duck, and a variety of heron.

 Safari Packages that visit Moremi